Silver-Ore-Team/zMultilogue/docs/docs/scripting/camera.md

 ---
 ### `zMulCam_Reset`
-Resets the camera to the default state instantly
+Resets the camera to the default state
 ```dae
 func void zMulCam_Reset() {};
 ```